swiftlang/swift-evolution/proposals/0393-parameter-packs.md

 * The elements of an array literal, e.g. `[repeat each value]`

 Pack expansion expressions can also appear in an expression statement at the top level of a brace statement.
 In this case, the semantics are the same as scalar expression statements; the expression is evaluated for its side effect and the results discarded.

-Note that pack expansion expressions can also reference _type_ pack parameters, as metatypes.

 **Capture:** A pack expansion expression _captures_ a value (or type) pack parameter the value (or type) pack parameter appears as a sub-expression without any intervening pack expansion expression.